-- He constantly related to my feelings, which were unhappiness, hurt, and frustration, rather than dismiss them or brush them away.
+- He constantly related to my feelings, which were unhappiness, hurt, and frustration, rather than dismiss or brush them away.

 How to Have Empathy

 It goes without saying that empathy is important.
-I have shared deep personal problems with friends before but got replies that made me feel worse and regret sharing my problem.
-I have also made very casual remarks that good friends picked up, which later turned into heartfelt conversations, because it created the opening for me to share.
+I have shared personal problems with friends before but got replies that made me feel worse and regret sharing my problem.
+I have also made casual remarks that good friends picked up, which later turned into heartfelt conversations, because it created the opening for me to share.